VeryGoodOpenSource/dart_frog/packages/dart_frog_auth/README.md

 ## Bearer Authentication

-Similar in its format to the Basic authentication, but with the difference that instead of sending the users credentials on the header, a token is sent instead.
+Similarly to the basic authentication scheme, the bearer authentication scheme sends the users credentials on the header.
+Whereas a single token is sent instead of a username and password.

-This token format is up to the authority server to issued it to define, but most of the times it will an access token with encrypted information that the server can validate.
+The bearer token format is up to the issuing authority server to define, but commonly it consists of an access token with encrypted information that the server can validate.

 The header is defined as follows: